jacobm3/vault-local-demo/test-audit-hang/README.md

 You don't need a socket log server for this demo.

+1. ./audit-setup.sh
-1. ./audit-setup.sh # configures a file and a socket audit device (localhost:1515, you don't actually need anything listening there)
+  1. Configures a file and a socket audit device (localhost:1515, you don't actually need anything listening there)
-1. time vault secrets list # should be fast.
+3. time vault secrets list
+  4. Should be fast.
+5. ./iptables-drop.sh
-1. ./iptables-drop.sh # drop connections on tcp/1515
+  6. Drop connections on tcp/1515
+7. ./big-kv.sh
-1. ./big-kv.sh - fill the audit log buffer?
+  8. Fill the audit log buffer?
 Not sure why this is needed to repro next step.
-1. time vault secrets list # should be slow.
+9. time vault secrets list
+  10. Should be slow.
 Vault waits 8s for a server response that never arrives.
+11. ./iptables-flush.sh
-1. ./iptables-flush.sh # remove drop rule.
+  12. Remove drop rule.
-1. time vault secrets list # should be fast.
+13. time vault secrets list
+  14. Should be fast.